 On 30 August 2019, members of both the National Union of Workers and United Voice voted to amalgamate and create the United Workers Union.
-A copy of the declarations of the amalgamation ballot conducted by the Australian Electoral Commission are available at www.fwc.gov.au/cases-decisions-orders/major-cases/united-voice-national-union-workers-proposed-amalgamation
+A copy of the declarations of the amalgamation ballot conducted by the Australian Electoral Commission are available at www.fwc.gov.au/cases-decisions- orders/major-cases/united-voice-national-union-workers-proposed-amalgamation

-The Fair Work Commission has listed a hearing for 1 October 2019 for the purpose of determining an amalgamation date for the United Workers Union pursuant to s73 of the Fair Work (Registered Organisations) Act 2009.
-The unions will be seeking an amalgamation date of 11 November 2019.
+The Fair Work Commission (FWC) at the conclusion of a hearing on 1 October 2019 to determine an amalgamation date for the United Workers Union pursuant to s73 of the Fair Work (Registered Organisations) Act 2009 fixed the date as 11 November 2019 [2019 FWC 6756].